Bogdan-uas/nodejs-hw-mongodb/README.md

 ![Image](https://github.com/user-attachments/assets/23a190f2-1887-409d-8a09-918e38461f12)

 (That id is his)
 Then we need to open "Body", then check the checkbox "raw" and pick "JSON".
-Then you can again put even 1 param(valid param!), i put two:
+Then you can again put even 1 param(valid param!), I put two:

 ![Image](https://github.com/user-attachments/assets/e41cb136-7bbd-433f-b85d-352beafbb4f5)